CarolDill/CarolDill/README.md

 Whether you got here intentionally or not, enjoy! 😊

 <p>But before you go, let me tell you a little about myself...
-I'm Caroline, an enthusiastic In Web Development.
-Started studying by myself in the middle of the pandemic.</p>
+I'm Caroline, a Web Development enthusiast.
+I started studying alone in the middle of the pandemic.</p>
 <p>Decided to change!
 Started from scratch, why not?</p>
-<p>I am just a few steps ahead, and I know the journey is long, but for now I can enjoy the view.</p>
+<p>I am just a few steps ahead and I know the journey is long, but for now I can enjoy the view.</p>
-<p>I'm determined, don't doubt that.. or maybe you should!
-I only need a chance to show the fast learner I am!</p>
+<p>I'm determined, don't doubt it.. or maybe you should!
+I only need a chance to show how fast I learn!</p>

 <p>Always studying.</p>

-### Currently embrassing: 🔧
+### Currently covering: 🔧
 - HTML
 - CSS
 - Javascript